What Does Water Damage Restoration Mean?

 - Water removal describes the act of removing water from the water damaged areas.
 Professionals use specialized equipment such as truck mounts to remove large amounts of water, commercial grade dehumidifiers, and high-velocity air movers.

 - Water extraction means the same thing as water removal.
-Professionals use specialized equipment such as truck mounts to remove large amounts of water, commercial grade dehumidifiers, and high-velocity air movers.
+Professionals use specialized equipment to remove large amounts of water.
+Sometimes, water extraction is the term chosen if referring to extracting water in an outside environment.

 - Water mitigation refers to the process of preventing or reversing damage caused by the amount of water in the building.
 So water mitigation could be used to describe the water removal and/or the whole water cleaning process.